Questions and Answers About Lathrop Community

 What kind of health services does Lathrop offer?

-All residents have full access to the Lathrop Wellness Center and to the Community Care Coordinator.
-When and if a townhome resident needs help, the Care Coordinator will assist in recommending and arranging for the appropriate services.
-A la Carte nursing and care services are available from the Lathrop Support Services (LSS) for residents of The Inn, and are designed to fill a variety of needs and changing requirements.
+All residents have full access to the Lathrop Wellness Center and to the Wellness Coordinator.
+When and if a townhome resident needs help, the Wellness Coordinator will assist in recommending and arranging for the appropriate services.
+A la Carte nursing and care services are available from the Lathrop Support Services (LSS) only for residents of The Inn, and are designed to fill a variety of needs and changing requirements.
 Please ask to see the Lathrop Care Resident Plans sheet for more details.

 Can I bring my pet?